gxtaillon/tsmg/README.md

     CRoom::WALL_ALL ^ CRoom::WALL_TOP));
 ```

+This image demonstrate what the generated vmf file, using the above code, looks like when opened in Hammer.

 ![Result](/tsmg_simplea.PNG)

 Note: I am reading my code as I type this readme and I can say that some design choices are now mysterious to me.